Road Crashes: Predictable and Preventable

 Reducing Road Crashes

 Road safety is a shared responsibility.
-Reducing risk in the world’s road traffic systems requires commitment and informed decision-making by government, industry, non-governmental organizations and international agencies.
-It also requires the participation of people from many different disciplines, including road engineers, motor vehicle designers, law enforcement officers, health professionals, educators, and community groups.
+Reducing road risks requires commitment and informed decision-making by government, industry, non-governmental organizations and international agencies.
+It also requires the participation of people from many different disciplines, including road engineers, motor vehicle designers, law enforcement officers, health professionals, the media, educators, community groups and individual road users.
+Strong public awareness campaigns are essential to raise understanding of the issue and motivate individual and governments to take action, comply with existing laws and introduce and/or amend laws that do not exist or are ineffective.

 Recommendations for Policy-Makers